marionettejs/backbone.radio/README.md

 </p>

 It goes without saying that Backbone.Events is incredibly useful when you mix it into instances of Classes.
 But what if you had a standalone Object with an instance of Backbone.Events on it?
-If you were to do this, you will find yourself with a powerful message bus.
+This gives you a powerful message bus to utilize.

 ```js
 // Create a message bus